ELECTRICAL MATTERS

 If you have a "dig in" when turning, milling or drilling - or other accident - instead of coming to a dead stop as the load overcomes the motor power, the machine may continue running and do itself, and you, serious damage.

 I remember a little Grayson lathe that the owner had converted to chain drive via a motorcycle gearbox.
 He hooked it up to a 1 h.p. motor from a Bendix washing machine and revelled, for a time, in the slip-free, powerful drive he had constructed.
 When, as was inevitable one day, he allowed the cutting tool to run into the chuck the lathe failed to stop.
-Indeed, the irresistible forces being so efficiently transmitted by the chain ripped the headstock assembly from the bed and proceeded to smash it to pieces as it hurtled, at great speed, round and round the countershaft unit.
+Indeed, the irresistible forces being so efficiently transmitted by the chain ripped the headstock assembly from the bed and proceeded to smash it - and the bed - to pieces as it hurtled, at great speed, round and round the countershaft unit.

-For lathes up to 3.5" centre height it is surprising what a 0.25 h.p. (one-quarter horse power) motor can achieve.
-0.33 hp (one-third horse power) is probably a safe compromise (that’s the size Myford fitted for many years to their ML7).
+For lathes up to 3.5" centre height it's surprising what a 0.25 h.p. (one-quarter horse power) motor can achieve.
+0.33 hp (one-third horse power) is probably a safe compromise (that's the size Myford fitted for many years to their ML7).
 Anything over 0.5 h.p. (half-horse power) and you need to be aware of the fact that you are driving a powerful little beast - that can have a savage bite.

 Belts

 If a motor is changed, or the drive system otherwise modified, ensure that the pulleys and belts receive proper attention.
 Pulleys, preferably in cast iron (for grip), should be a close fit on their shaft, secured with a key, locked securely and run without wobbling.
-If the pulley has to be changed, and the correct replacement cannot be found, the solution lies in the industry-standard but more expensive “Taper lock” type.
+If the pulley has to be changed, and the correct replacement cannot be found, the solution lies in the industry-standard but more expensive "Taper lock" type.
 These are made in two parts: a split centre, tapered on the outside, and an interchangeable outer rim held on by four bolts.
 The tightening action of the bolts compresses the inner section to grip the shaft.
-The locking force to the shaft is so great that no key is required.
+The locking force to the shaft is so great that, usually on lower-power installations, no key is required.

 Belts need to run in line - and the easiest way to check this is to lay a long steel straight edge across the full width of both pulleys.
 Assuming the pulleys to be of the same type - and thickness - the edge should make contact at all four points on the rims.
-The drive belts also need to be in good condition: V-belts often wear in patches (or develop hard and soft spots through standing) and when the different sections run over the pulleys they either “fall into the groove” or “climb the hill” and so continuously alter the drive ratio.
+The drive belts also need to be in good condition: V-belts often wear in patches (or develop hard and soft spots through standing) and when the different sections run over the pulleys they either "fall into the groove" or "climb the hill" and so continuously alter the drive ratio.
 This causes a cyclic speeding up and slowing down of the drive and can result in the most alarming vibrations - especially at higher speeds, with the result that marks are passed to the workpiece and show as vibration bands.
 New belts are inexpensive and can make a remarkable difference to the smooth running of a machine tool..
-A supply of belts – V, flat and round, can be found here.
+A supply of belts - V, flat and round, can be found here.
+If in doubt about the type of belt to employ, or other enquiries about drives, you are welcome to phone: 01298-871633 from 09:00 to 23:00.